doudchenko/banana/README.md

 pip install gym[box2d]
 ```

-You may or may not need to install some of the packages manually.
+Second, you may or may not need to install some of the packages manually.
 In my case, in addition to following the instructions, I had to run:
 ```
 pip install torch
 ```